Peter Serracino Inglott: Life and career

 He was conferred honorary doctorates by Brunel University in the United Kingdom, Luther College, Iowa and the International Maritime Organization's International Maritime Law Institute.
 He was also honoured by the French, Italian, Portuguese and Maltese governments respectively with the Chevalier of the Légion d'honneur (1990), Cavaliere di Gran Croce of the Ordine al Merito (1995) and Companion of the Order of Merit (Malta) (1995).

 He was one of three Maltese representatives at the Convention on the Future of Europe presided by Valéry Giscard d'Estaing, contributing to various aspects of the debate at the Convention ranging from proposed amendments to include a reference to Europe's Christian traditions to procedural proposals to streamline the EU's decision-making process.
 He was one of the founder members of the Today Public Policy Institute.

-The Priest was characterized as joyful, passionate about learning yet forgetful of everyday occurrences.
-His forgetfulness would sometimes result in comical situations which would cause confusion within his colleagues.
-Most notable was his office's order; described as messy and 'chaotic' yet somehow logical to and only to the Rector.
+The Priest was characterized as joyful, passionate about learning yet forgetful of everyday things.
+His forgetfulness would sometimes result in comical situations which oftentimes confused his colleagues.
+Most notable was his office's order, often described as messy and 'chaotic' yet somehow sensible only to him.

 Fr.
-Peter Serracino Inglott was a lifelong friend with Maltese architect and designer Richard England.
-This friendship may have contributed to England's religiosity and emphasis on theurgy within his projects.
+Peter Serracino Inglott was a lifelong friend of Maltese architect Richard England.
+Having met while still in their adolescence, they immediately took interest in each other's respective talents, with which they would use produce several joint projects in literature, poetry, architecture, opera, and the visual arts.
+An observer of the Second Vatican Council, Fr.
+Peter would prove instrumental in achieving the pastoral component of the council through the church designs of England, starting with the Church of St. Joseph in Manikata (1974).

 Philosophy

-Language was at the centre of Serracino Inglott's philosophical work with Thomas Aquinas and Ludwig Wittgenstein as the two critical signposts on his conceptual terrain.
-He simultaneously sought to merge both rationalism and faith, and can be quoted saying: "The discovery of God is recognized within, especially within the Creation, and this is recognized from its study".

-He had emphasized politics within his writings, placing man as 'central' to all political action.
-As advisor to the economically neo-liberal Nationalist Party, he sought to introduce some form of catholic economics within the party manifesto.
-Because of his care towards working class needs and leftist economics, he was often referred to as 'the red priest'.